 Polycythemia Vera life expectancy may be bargained as the infection develops to myelofibrosis, or seldom, intense leukemia.

 POLYCYTHEMIA VERA SYMPTOMS

 The disease is slow and progressive usually requiring the period of about 4 to 5 years before it presents itself.
 Characteristic signs and Polycythemia Vera Symptoms include increased mass of erythrocytes (RBCs), neutrophilia (increased neutrophils than normal), thrombocytosis (increased platelet count in blood) and splenomegaly (enlargement of spleen).
 Severe burning and itching of hands and feet is found due to histamine release.
 Increased viscosity of blood is responsible for the following symptoms: history of vascular occlusive disease, dizziness, headache, gout, pruritus, mental confusion, flushed face and abdominal discomfort.
 Due to abnormalities of RBCs and platelet, symptoms of epistaxis, thromboembolism, gum bleeding and gastrointestinal bleeding is common.

 POLYCYTHEMIA VERA COMPLICATIONS

 Other than stroke and heart attack being a fatal polycythemia vera complications, a small group of sufferers progressively develop malignant blood disorders of acute myelogenous leukemia or myelofibrosis.

 POLYCYTHEMIA VERA DIAGNOSIS

 Prognosis of the disease is strongly influenced by early diagnosis and treatment.
 Blood tests are performed to find out the count of cells.
 Complete blood picture and erythrocyte-sedimentation rate reveal and confirm the polycythemia vera diagnosis.
 Physical examination reveals enlarged spleen or liver and in some cases gouty nodules.

 POLYCYTHEMIA VERA Herbal TREATMENT

-Polycythemia vera treatment is based upon reducing the symptoms of the disease because no specific cure is present for it.
+Polycythemia Vera Treatment is based upon reducing the symptoms of the disease because no specific cure is present for it.
 Timely management is necessary otherwise it may prove fatal.
 Phlebotomy is performed to remove blood from the body thus reducing the viscosity of blood associated with increased volume.
 Aspirin is also prescribed to prevent clot formation.
 Chemotherapy is indicated for its treatment but it is associated with increased risk of developing acute myelogenous leukemia.
 Radioactive isotopic injections, although suppress bone marrow, can also lead to AML malignant transformation.
-Polycythemia vera herbal product cures the condition effectively owing to the presence of its herbal constituents which help the body to restore and maintain its normal physiological functions by completely treating the disease and its associated symptoms in a short span of time.
+Polycythemia vera herbal product cures the condition effectively owing to the presence of its herbal constituents which help the body to restore and maintain its normal physiological functions by completely Natural Treatment For Polycythemia Vera and its associated symptoms in a short span of time.